The cheapest price is not always the cheapest choice

 These are the questions most people ask before comparing appliance running costs properly.

 Not automatically.
-The best option is the one that balances running cost, purchase price, fit for your household, and likely lifespan.
+The stronger option is the one that balances running cost, purchase price, useful features, and household fit.

-Yes, but usually less than it does on products you use heavily.
-The more often you use something, the more important long-term efficiency becomes.
+Yes, but it matters more on products you use heavily.
+The more often you use something, the more useful the longer-term cost picture becomes.

 Not always.
-It depends on how often you will use it, how big the price difference is, and whether the product is genuinely a better fit.
+It depends on how often you will use it, how big the price gap is, and whether the product is genuinely the better fit overall.

-Compare price, likely weekly use, estimated running cost, capacity, and the few features that genuinely matter to you.
-That usually gets you most of the way to a sensible decision.
+Compare price, likely weekly use, estimated running cost, useful capacity, and the few features that genuinely matter in your home.